agmccrei/HumanL23Circuit_a5PAM_AGM2023/README.md

 Analysis Code:
 All code used for analyzing the circuit simulation results is found in the /L23Net_Analyses/ directory.
-In all cases this code should run on personal machines - see below for specs of the system on which this code was tested.
+In all cases this code should run on personal machines.

-MacBook Pro, 13-inch, 2019
-1.4 GHz Quad-Core
-Intel Core i5
-Intel Iris Plus Graphics
-645 1536 MB
-8 GB 2133 MHz
-LPDDR3
-Sonoma 14.0

 Simulated data is required to run these files - to obtain this data, run the network simulations (as above) using HPC resources and then process the simulated data to generate PSD outputs saved to npy files (see L23Net_Analyses/Build_PSD_NPY_files.py) or generate oscillatory event analysis outputs saved to csv files (L23Net_Analyses/Build_OEvents_csv_files.py), which can then more readily be analyzed by the code files in L23Net_Analyses/.
 The analysis codes perform analyses of multiple simulations across random seeds per condition.